zyks/django-react-docker/README.md

-## production-like Django, Celery and React app
+## Docker compose for Django, Celery and React app
-Repository contains sample Django, Celery and React setup with docker compose, which can be used to easily start a new project and tune its production environment settings.
+Repository contains sample Django, Celery and React setup with docker compose, which can be used to easily start a new project and tune its environment settings.

 ### Django